• Skip to primary navigation

 How It's Made

-• Bring the liquid up to a boil, lower the heat, and let it simmer until the potato is tender.
-You can add a bit of water if the mixture becomes too dry while it cooks, just don't overdo it!
+Step 3: Add the broth and diced potato to the pot.
+Bring the liquid up to a boil, lower the heat, and let it simmer until the potato is tender.
+You can add a bit of water if the mixture becomes too dry while it cooks — just don't overdo it!

 Leftovers & Storage

 Leftover chickpea stew keeps great!
-Store it in an airtight container in the fridge for up to 3 days.
+Store it in an airtight container in the fridge for up to three days or in the freezer for up to three months.

 Frequently Asked Questions